anonymoussynon/Nuclear-Sunset/docs/main/faq.md

   - The formula now depends on intelligence, science, repair, and explosives levels.
 The player must be a defusal skill level of 90, which is calculated by the defusal skill formula, `((Intelligence * Science) * .05) + Repair + Explosives`.

 - **Mod Order/Load Order - I accidentally messed up my mod order/load order.
 How do I fix it?**
-  - A backup is pre-bundled with Uranium Fever.
-You can either restore from the backup or re-run the Uranium Fever Wabbajack Installer, which will revert the modlist and load order to default configuration.
+  - A backup is pre-bundled with Nuclear Sunset.
+You can either restore from the backup or re-run the Nuclear Sunset Wabbajack Installer, which will revert the modlist and load order to default configuration.

 - **Mod Organizer 2 - Mod Organizer 2 isn't locking when I launch the game.
 Why?**
   - This is intentional in order to avoid long refresh times with BSA archive parsing enabled.

-- **Modularity - Can I customize Uranium Fever to my preferences?**
+- **Modularity - Can I customize Nuclear Sunset to my preferences?**
-  - Uranium Fever is not inherently modular.
+  - Nuclear Sunset is not inherently modular.
 Due to various complicated optimizations, plugin merges, and custom updates, modified lists are unsupported.

 - **Mod Configuration Menu (MCM) - Can I change settings in the MCM?**
   - Doing so is considered modifying the list and will invalidate support.

-- **Modifying Uranium Fever - Can I modify the mods?**
+- **Modifying Nuclear Sunset - Can I modify the mods?**
   - Modifying the list voids official support.
-Use the [uf-support-modified-list](https://discord.gg/WswmBGXQZt) Discord channel for community assistance.
+Use the (TODO: Add link to channel) support-modified-list Discord channel for community assistance.

-- **Mods - Why are there so many empty mods or mods that are completely overwritten in Uranium Fever?**
+- **Mods - Why are there so many empty mods or mods that are completely overwritten in Nuclear Sunset?**
   - They have been merged or optimized in some fashion, though they are still included in an empty state to ensure the author receives appropriate downloads, donation points, and recognition for their creation.

-- **New Vegas Heap Replacer (NVHR) - Why don't you include NVHR in the Uranium Fever installation?**
+- **New Vegas Heap Replacer (NVHR) - Why don't you include NVHR in the Nuclear Sunset installation?**
   - It is no longer recommended. xNVSE has built in changes to the vanilla heap that are superior to those found in NVHR, but without the massively increased memory usage that results from NVHR.

 - **Nexus Upload - A new update to LODGen/Facegen/SOFT AF was posted to the Nexus page.
 Should I download it?**
   - No. This was uploaded in preparation for a future update, and may break the game if downloaded in isolation.
-Mods should only be updated when included as part of Uranium Fever update or when instructed to.
+Mods should only be updated when included as part of Nuclear Sunset update or when instructed to.

 - **NoDelete - What does [NoDelete] mean?**
   - This tag prevents Wabbajack from modifying the contents of tagged folders during updates.